ghc-proposals/ghc-proposals/proposals/0000-exception-backtraces.rst

         )

 Note that this proposed change to ``throw`` (and likewise ``throwIO``) includes adding a ``HasCallStack`` constraint.
-The prototype implementation showed that this likely does not imply a big performance decrease.
+Our prototype implementation showed that this likely does not imply a large performance decrease.

 Examples
 --------